$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Introduction

+\begin{corollary} Let $Z$ be a codimension $p$ locally complete intersection subvariety of a smooth complex projective manifold $X$.
+Then every obstruction to embedded deformations of $Z$ is contained in the kernel of Bloch's semiregularity map $H^1(Z,N_{Z|X})\to H^{p+1}(X,\Omega_X^{p-1})$. \end{corollary}

-It is worthwhile and essential to mention the unpublished paper by Pridham~\cite{Pri}, where a similar result is proved in the framework of derived algebraic geometry (instead of $L_{\infty}$ algebras) and using Goodwillie's theorem (instead of Chern-Simons classes).
+It is worthwhile and essential to mention the unpublished paper by Pridham~\cite{Pri}, where a similar result is proved in the framework of derived algebraic geometry (instead of $L_{\infty}$ algebras) and using Goodwillie's theorem (instead of Chern--Simons classes).

+We refer to \cite{LiePairs} for another application of our main result; namely, we extend the definition of semiregularity maps for modules over Lie agebroids on separated schemes of finite type and we prove that they annihilates all the obstroctions to deformations.